infrasonar/docs/docs/collectors/probes/snmp/hpprocurve.md

 ## Credentials

 As the HP ProCurve probe uses SNMP the SNMP section in our [credentials documentation](../appliance/credentials.md) is applicable for this probe.
+The probe configuration uses the `hpprocurve` section as default in the InfraSonar credentials file.

 ## Conditions